logo Friday, July 30, 2010

 1. You execute a hidden form post.
 There are a number of ways this can be accomplished, but the easiest is to create a hidden iframe, load an html page containing your form, and execute it when the receipt page loads using javascript.

 2. When Registry Valet receives your posted form data, it updates the posted records and responds with an XML document containing result codes for each item which you posted back information.
-For each item that you posted back to Registry Valet, there will be either a success or failure code which you may then use to alert the customer or retain for your own information.
+For each gift item that you posted back to Registry Valet, there will be either a success or failure code which you may then use to alert the customer or retain for your own information.
 This XML document can optionally be disabled.

-Post Back Form sample code
+Post Back Form Example

-<form action="http://apps.agenne.com/RegistryMultiPost.cfm" method="post">
+<form action="https://apps.customcart.com/RegistryMultiPost.cfm" method="post">

 <input type="hidden" name="CID" value="000">